The NHS urgently needs O type blood. Please book an appointment to donate.

 What was your proudest moment?

 Helping patients understand their condition makes me feel very proud.
-For example, I recall helping one very frightened ten-year-old-girl understand what asthma was, how to manage her symptoms and how to take medication during an admission for a severe, life-threatening asthma attack using picture cards and play therapy.
-Two years on, she recalls all the information I taught her and really understands her role in managing her asthma.
+For example, I recall helping one very frightened 10-year-old girl understand what asthma was, how to manage her symptoms and how to take medication during an admission for a severe, life-threatening asthma attack using picture cards and play therapy.
+2 years on, she recalls all the information I taught her and really understands her role in managing her asthma.
 She has not needed to stay at the hospital since.
 She lives a full and very sporty childhood, with no restrictions due to her asthma and even dreams of being an asthma doctor one day.

 What is Ask About Asthma and why is it important?